a7ul/blog/src/pages/nodegui-intro/index.md

   <img src="./react.gif" style="width:150px;display:block;" />
 </div>

 React Desktop: [@nodegui/react-desktop](https://www.npmjs.com/package/@nodegui/react-desktop) is a ⚛️ react renderer for NodeGUI.
-This means you can create you views using React components similar to that of React Native.
+This means you can create your views using React components similar to that of React Native.
 React Desktop is powered by React ⚛️ and Qt5 💚 which makes it easy to build performant, native and cross-platform desktop applications.
 With react desktop you have complete access to all React APIs including hooks.
 React Desktop makes it much more easy to manage all the views via Javascript.

 ## Try it out! 🧙‍♂️